udon3/grunt-susy-browserify-base/README.md

 		}
 	}

-not sure of because of location of susy files (in bower_components)?
+...not sure if because of location of susy files (in bower_components)?